Consumer Medicine Information

 Your doctor is the best person to answer any further questions you may have about AZACTAM.
 Anything your doctor tells you about AZACTAM should be followed even if it is different from what is in this leaflet.

-*AZACTAM is a trademark of Bristol-Myers Squibb Company.
+*AZACTAM is a registered trademark of Bristol-Myers Squibb Company.